crxssed7/notable-figures/figures/Guido van Rossum.md

 In October 2019, Van Rossum left Dropbox and officially retired.

 ## Microsoft
-On 12 November 2020 Van Rossum announced that he was coming out of retirement to join the Developer Division at Microsoft.
-He currently holds the title Distinguished Engineer at Microsoft.
+On 12 November 2020, Van Rossum announced that he was coming out of retirement to join the Developer Division at Microsoft.
+He held the title of Distinguished Engineer at Microsoft in the Developer Division, then later in the Office of the CTO.
+He retired from Microsoft in May 2026.

 # Python
 In December 1989, Van Rossum had been looking for a "'hobby' programming project that would keep [him] occupied during the week around Christmas" as his office was closed when he decided to write an interpreter for a "new scripting language [he] had been thinking about lately: a descendant of ABC that would appeal to Unix/C hackers".
 He chose the name Python for his programming language not because of the snake type but the comedy series Monty Python's Flying Circus.